 High quality communication with parents is essential in ensuring positive relationships and in helping to understand the needs of all stakeholders.
 More formal reviews are held for those children who have received a 1:1 intervention.
-For children who have an Individual Education Plan (IEP) or school support plan (SSP), these are reviewed on a termly basis.
-This meeting involves parents/carers, the child's views, SENDCo and class teacher, as well as outside agencies (where additional support has been provided).
+For children who have an Individual Education Plan (IEP) or school support plan (SSP), a review is held on a termly basis.
+The school support plan meeting involves parents/carers, the child, SENco and class teacher, as well as outside agencies (where additional support has been provided).
 Other formal reviews are held for those children who have had other interventions with the service that has undertaken that intervention present.
+For children with an individual education plan parents will meet with class teacher at an extended parents evening meeting.

-Termly parent's evenings are offered by appointment for all children.
+Termly parents evenings are held by appointment for all children.
 Annual questionnaires are sent home to parents for their opinion on how well we are doing as a school.
+There are also regular SEND open meetings where parents can discuss their children and their educational needs with the SENDco.

 Pupil voice is central to meeting the needs of our children at Thrybergh Fullerton.
-The school House captains meet regularly and plays a strategic role in formulating ideas and communicating with the school's leadership team and governors.
+The school council meets regularly and plays a strategic role in formulating ideas and communicating with the school's leadership team and governors.
 Child questionnaires are undertaken annually to gain children's views on a variety of school issues.
 Those children who have an IEP / SSP are asked to contribute to their targets and any concerns are addressed.